schoeneberg/class-code-documentation/docs/wrapper_set.rst

   If you want the perturbations **at a fixed wavenumber** (for multiple times), see instead ``'k_output_values'``.

-  For all the possible options, see the :ref:`explanatory.ini`
+  For all the possible options, see the :ref:`explanatory`